Internet-of-People/iop-ts/packages/sdk/README.md

 In this example we

-- first add a secondary key,
+- add a secondary key,
 - then we give some rights to it,
 - then we revoke rights from the first key,
 - and finally we revoke the first key itself.